Orungo virus

 Orungo virus (ORUV) is an arbovirus of the genus Orbivirus and the family Sedoreoviridae.
 There are four known subtypes of Orungo virus designated Orungo-1 (ORUV-1), Orungo-2 (ORUV-2), Orungo-3 (ORUV-3), and Orungo-4 (ORUV-4).
-It was first isolated by the Uganda Virus Research Institute in Entebbe, Uganda by Oyewale Tomori and colleagues.
+It was first isolated by the Uganda Virus Research Institute in Entebbe, Uganda by Oyewale Tomori and colleagues on the 14^{th} August, 1984.
 Antibodies to the virus have been found in humans, monkeys, sheep, and cattle.
+The virus is inactivated at temperatures of 37^{o}C and above and is stable in a pH range of 5.0-7.0.

+Symptoms

+The disease is a febrile disease that has had over 60 reported cases which have caused the following symptoms: fever; headache; myalgia; vomiting and conjunctival inflammation.

+Geographical distribution

+The virus itself has been found in patients in Uganda, Nigeria, the Central African Republic, Senegal and the Ivory Coast.
+However antigens for the disease have also been detected in Sierra Leone, but the virus has not been yet.